 Gallstones, gallbladder infection, cholecystitis and other health conditions affecting this organ can trigger an attack.
 A high-fat diet, for example, may lead to the development of gallstones and cause a temporary blockage of the bile ducts, which can last from 15 minutes to several hours.
 If you have gallstones, you may develop inflammation in the gallbladder — or cholecystitis, which can cause fever, nausea, sharp abdominal pain, chills and fatigue.

 According to a 2018 review published in the journal Current Opinion in Gastroenterology, one in five people with gallstones will develop symptoms, including pain attacks.
-It's estimated that 10 to 15 percent of American adults suffer from this condition; about 70 percent of gallstones are formed from cholesterol.
+It's estimated that 10 to 15 percent of American adults have this condition; about 70 percent of gallstones are formed from cholesterol.
 Knowing what foods to avoid with gallbladder issues can make it easier to prevent flare-ups and reduce stone formation.

 Switch to a Gallbladder Diet

 Whether you have gallstones or other gallbladder problems, you may need to change your eating habits.
 Some foods can reduce the frequency and intensity of pain attacks, while others can worsen your symptoms.
 Furthermore, junk food and sugary treats contribute to obesity, which is a major risk factor for gallstones.

 According to a 2015 report featured in the European Journal of Human Genetics, women with obesity are more likely to develop gallbladder disease.
 Obesity Action notes that at least a quarter of individuals with severe obesity have gallstones.
 Even though weight loss alone isn't enough to treat these problems, it may help reduce flare-ups and complications.